What the 2018 Accounting Standards Mean for Your Business School

 If you haven’t heard by now, the members of the AACSB Accounting Accreditation Council—schools currently holding AACSB accounting accreditation—voted overwhelmingly at the 2018 International Conference and Annual Meeting (ICAM) in Honolulu to accept the proposed accounting standards.
 We believe these standards are a great step forward in quality and will be well received by the membership when they are in place.

 The new standards were formulated by an Accounting Accreditation Task Force comprising highly respected accounting academics as well as members of the accounting practitioner community, including representatives from public accounting firms, members from the 2013 Blue Ribbon Committee, the National Association of State Boards of Accountancy (NASBA), the American Institute of CPAs (AICPA), and the Institute of Management Accountants (IMA), who worked diligently for 18 months to tackle some of the inefficiencies and gaps that existed in the standards, and to consider ways to bring the practice and academic sides of accounting ever closer together.
-You can view the task force report for more details.

 Here are some of the most common questions we receive about the new standards.